AventusProtocolFoundation/docs/docs/classic-overview.md

 As the Protocol is currently deployed to Rinkeby we've introduced an AVT Faucet (similar to Ethereum's faucet) to release testnet AVTs for use with the Protocol.

-This can be accessed via the AVTFaucet contract deployed on Rinkeby - see above.
+This can be accessed via the AVT Faucet contract deployed on Rinkeby, see the [Tools section](/docs/classic-tools#avt-faucet) for information on how to use the faucet.

 ### Event Deposit